 Widefield Imaging

-These images are heavily compressed to make them download more quickly - if you would like to see the full size hi-res version please visit my Flickr album or click on the images below.
+These images are heavily compressed to make them download more quickly - if you would like to see the full size hi-res version please visit my Flickr album.

 All these images were taken from our back garden on the West Coast of Scotland over the last 3 years.